liviux/k8s-cluster-oci-rpi4/README.md

 allow group <<group_you_created>> to manage dynamic-groups in tenancy
 ```

 Next, you'll need to access OCI from your machine.
-Create a new folder in your home directory:

-`mkdir ~/.oci`

-Generate a private key:

-`openssl genrsa -out ~/.oci/key.pem 2048`

-Change the key's permissions:

-`chmod 600 ~/.oci/key.pem`

-Generate the corresponding public key:

-`openssl rsa -pubout -in ~/.oci/key.pem -out ~/.oci/key_public.pem`

-Copy the contents of the public key:
+Copy the contents of the public key you created:

 `cat ~/.oci/key_public.pem`